This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Bronchiectasis is a lung condition that causes your child's bronchi to permanently widen.
-Bronchi are larger airways which help carry air in and out of your child's lungs.
-Your child's lungs make mucus to trap and remove germs and irritants that he breathes.
-In bronchiectasis, his lungs cannot clear mucus as it would normally.
-This may lead to infections, inflammation, and scarring in your child's lungs and may make it difficult for him to breathe.
+Bronchiectasis is a condition that causes mucus to collect in your child's airway.
+Chronic respiratory infections or inflammation cause the bronchi to become thick.
+Bronchi are larger airways that help carry air in and out of your child's lungs.
+The lungs make mucus to trap and remove germs and irritants that your child breathes.
+Bronchiectasis prevents your child's lungs from clearing the mucus.
+This leads to more infections and inflammation, and scarring in the lungs.

 - Your child has a fever.